-This specification recommends that a single LTI response is only shared between transactions that can be issued together and are all outstanding at the same time, so that the overall latency to return the LC message is not substantially larger than the DRAM access latency.
-In most situations, it is better for the LTI master to rely on the translation caching of the LTI slave and use a separate LTI request for each transaction, even if the LTI master knows that the translation is likely to be reused.
+It is recommended that a single LTI response is only shared between transactions that can be issued together and are all outstanding at the same time, so that the overall latency to return the LC message is not substantially larger than the DRAM access latency.
+In most situations, it is better for the LTI Manager to rely on the translation caching of the LTI Subordinate and use a separate LTI request for each transaction, even if the LTI Manager knows that the translation is likely to be reused.